craftcms/docs/docs/2.x/updating.md

 3. Once `app-new/` is done uploading, your FTP client may have uploaded the `app-new/` folder with different permissions that what your `craft/app/` folder currently has.
 If so, make sure app-new matches what `craft/app/` currently has.
 4. Rename the old `craft/app/` folder to `craft/app-old/`.
 5. Rename `app-new/` to `app/`.
-6. Point your browser to your Craft Control Panel.
+6. Point your browser to your Craft control panel.
 If the update needs to run any new database migrations, you will be prompted to proceed with a database update.
 Click “Finish up” and let the database updates run.
 7. Delete the `app-old/` folder.